nurjamil/retail_store_api/README.md

 ## Overview

-Retail Store API, a simple minimalistic ecommerce REST API written in Golang and built with Echo and Gorm, MySQL, showcasing three major functionalities:
+Retail Store API, a simple minimalistic ecommerce REST API written in Golang and built with Echo Gorm, and MySQL, showcasing five major functionalities:

 1. Authentication (Register and Login User)
 2. Products listing, and products listing by category